bennyHacker/3D_Experimental/README.md

 - the game speeds up player movement when frames drop to make the game more playable.
 This however causes issues when the frameRate is incredibly low (est. < 15 fps)
-- quads are graphically represented by 4 triangle fans, while the collision for a quad only consists of 2 triangles meaning that the shape does not always reflect the actual collision especially when quads are uite warped
+- quads are graphically represented by 4 triangle fans, while the collision for a quad only consists of 2 triangles meaning that the shape does not always reflect the actual collision especially when quads are warped

 Fixes and changes: